atweiden/finn/doc/Syntax.md

 ---
 ```

-Referencing an exported Sectional Block from `finn/share/recipes.finn`:
+To reference an exported Sectional Block from `finn/share/recipes.finn`:

 ```finn
 § Egg Recipe [1]